-The Knowledge Resources module consists of an electronic library that includes a wideranging list of factors that can trigger or contribute to triggering election-related violence.
+The Knowledge Resources module consists of a digital library that includes a wide-ranging list of electoral factors that constitute risks to elections and in the worst-case scenario can trigger or contribute to triggering election-related violence.
 The concept distinguishes between two groups of factors: those which are internal and external to electoral processes.
 Factors presented in the Knowledge Resources module are compiled from different research papers, election reports and other relevant publications.
-Each source details the link between a particular factor and increased election-related tensions and/or outbreak of election-related violence.
+Each source details the link between a particular factor and increased election-related tensions and/or outbreak of election-related violence (see Table 1).